zefengw/mobilenetplus/instructions/instructions.md

 | **Accessories** | Table view of accessories with CRUD operations |
 | **Users** | Table view of users with CRUD operations |

+# To be added in the future 4, 5, and 6:

 ## 4. Translation Feature Enhancement
 - Expand existing navbar translation functionality
 - Implement translation across all pages